davebenson/doom4-walkthrough/README.md

 A grate will appear to block access to the yellow door.

 So, you must go left into a toxic area with a bunch of Unwilling staggering around.
-You will see an Invulnerability Powerup here, and at the end of the corridor, an Elite Guard #2 and a Skull Switch.
+You will see an Invulnerability Powerup here, and at the end of the corridor, an ELITE GUARD 10.2 and a Skull Switch.
 Activate the Skull Switch.

 ## Mission 10: Fight: Toxic Sludge Area
 On return, two hatches will open exposing 2 Mancubi.
 You can use the Invulnerability on them, or fight more carefully and save it for a minute.